Serhii Pavlov

 Serhii Pavlov (born 18 July 1997) is a Ukrainian professional basketball player for Śląsk Wrocław of the PLK.

 Professional career

 Pavlov joined BC Dnipro in 2021 and averaged 10.5 points, 5.1 rebounds, and 1.1 assists per game.
 On March 12, 2022, he signed with Club Melilla Baloncesto of the LEB Oro.
 In September 2022 he signed with BC Pärnu Sadam.

 On January 17, 2023, he signed with Śląsk Wrocław of the PLK.

 National team

-He represented the Ukraine at multiple international tournaments at both junior and senior level.
+He represented Ukraine at multiple international tournaments at both junior and senior level.
 He took part in the 2019 FIBA Basketball World Cup qualification and the 2013 FIBA Europe Under-16 Championship.

 He also played at the 2019 Summer Universiade where he helped win the silver medal.

 Personal

 Pavlov is originally from Donetsk.
 He started basketball in the second grade.
 He hails from a famity of athletes as his mother is a basketball player while his father practices pentathlon.